Catoverflow/Inet-Daemon/readme.md

 3. Set crontab in new peer

-    Use crontab to start `daemon.py` periodly, which will query github for update and generate new wireguard config
+    Use crontab to start `daemon.py` periodly, which will query github for update and update local wireguard configuration & interface

     Recommand interval: 30 mins